kylerpan/pdf_scanner/README.md

-# pdf_scanner
+# PDF Scanner

-Trying to make a PDF scanner because I don't want to keep looking at ads in the scanner app I already have
+I'm trying to make a PDF scanner because I don't want to keep looking at ads in the scanner app I already have.
+I'm not an expert in app development so it will take a long time.